 SwiftKey offers many options when it comes to customizing your typing experience.

 SwiftKey not only corrects your typos, but it also predicts your *next* word (i.e. reads your mind!).
 Your spacebar plays a big role here, you can set it so it does one of the following:

 - Always completes the current word you’re typing

 Tip: in each case, you’ll still always be able to enter predictions directly from the prediction bar.

-These settings can be found in the ‘Typing’ settings page (either accessed from the SwiftKey Hub > Typing, or from opening the app from your device).
+These settings can be found in the ‘Typing’ settings page when opening the app from your device.

-If you would like to type by seamlessly gliding your finger across the keyboard, then SwiftKey Flow is something you’ll want to check out!
-You can learn more about Flow later on in the guide (or check out this article if you just can’t wait 🕙) but for now, if you want to give it a spin, you can do so from the Typing > Gesture input setting page (accessed by opening the app from your device).
+If you would like to type by seamlessly gliding your finger across the keyboard, then SwiftKey Flow is something you’ll want to check out.
+If you want to give it a spin, you can do so from the Typing > Gesture input setting page (accessed by opening the app from your device).

 From the Typing > Voice & Other Input settings you can also choose whether or not you’d like to enable the voice input key to make voice dictation possible.

-You'll also want to check out the ‘Keys’ settings page - it's accessible either from the SwiftKey Hub > Keys, or from opening the app from your device and tapping Typing > Keys).
+You'll also want to check out the ‘Keys’ settings page - accessible by opening the app from your device and tapping Typing > Keys.
 From here you can choose to add options to your keyboard such as:

 - Arrow keys